mcculloughrt-svh/spaces/README.md

 ### `spaces add [workspace-name]`

 Create a new workspace in the current project.
+Omit workspace-name to interactively choose from github branches and linear issues to create from.

 ```bash
 spaces add [workspace-name] [options]